DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative Idea.md

 - There are generally two types of people in **Faction 2**:
 	1. People who are loyal to the empire and believe in its cause.
 These people are particularly overzealous and preach **Faction 2**'s ideals.
 	2. People who have grown a little hopeless and see no point in resisting **Faction 2**'s overwhelming power.
 These people are just trying to survive and are willing to do whatever it takes to survive.
+- **Faction 2**'s main reason for expanding is to acquire more resources and develop their country

 ```diff
 + End of New Content!
 End of New Content!
 End of New Content!
 End of New Content!